-Ignalina NPP has licences (either construction or operation) for all radioactive waste management facilities of Lithuania except Maišiagala facility.

-State Enterprise Radioactive Waste Management Agency (RATA) has a license for post-closure surveillance of Maišiagala storage facility.
+Ignalina NPP has licences (either construction or operation) for all radioactive waste management facilities in Lithuania except Maišiagala radioactive waste storage facility.
+Taking into account amendments made in Law on Radioactive Waste Management in 2018 INPP has to receive the license for the operation of the Maišiagala radioactive waste storage facility.